 Your company's final FHCF premium invoice, assuming that your company has submitted timely, complete, and accurate exposure data as outlined in the Data Call applicable to the Contract Year in which the hurricane occurred, is mailed to your company no later than November 15th of each Contract Year.
-A listing of finalized premiums and selected coverage levels is also posted online at www.sbafla.com/fhcf under "Insurer Information" typically in early December.
-If your company plans to submit a Proof of Loss Report prior to the November billing, and your company has already sent in its Data Call submission, contact the FHCF Administrator at 800-689-3863 or

-FHCFAdministrator@paragon.aonbenfield.com for information regarding your company's FHCF premium calculation.
+A listing of finalized premiums and selected coverage levels is also posted online at https://fhcf.sbafla.com typically in early December.
+If your company plans to submit a Proof of Loss Report prior to the November billing, and your company has already sent in its Data Call submission, contact the FHCF Administrator at 800-689-3863 or FHCFAdministrator@paragon.aon.com for information regarding your company's FHCF premium calculation.